OctopusDeploy/docs/docs/deployment-examples/sql-server-databases.md

 Most of the tooling from above requires it to be installed somewhere.
 It is important the same version is used across all environments.
 This prevents any uncertainty during deployments.

 Finally, it is good security practice to have a different deployment account per environment.
-That deployment account only has permissions make schema changes in their environment.
+That deployment account only has permissions to make schema changes in their environment.
 An account used to change a test environment should not be able to change production.

 With all that in mind, a "jump box" is where Tentacles should be installed.
 The jump box sits between Octopus Deploy and the SQL Server VIP.
 The Tentacle is running as a [service account](/docs/infrastructure/windows-targets/running-tentacle-under-a-specific-user-account.md) with the necessary permissions to make schema changes.
 The tooling chosen for database deployments is installed on the jump box.